CluedIn-io/CluedIn.Documentation/docs/030-administration/030-assign-roles.md

 ## Assign roles in Users

-If you want to review the roles that are already assigned to the user and assign another roles, perform the following procedure.
+You can review the roles that are already assigned to the user and assign other roles in the **Users** section.

-**To assign roles to the user in the Users section**
+**To assign roles to a user in the Users section**

 1. On the navigation pane, go to **Administration** > **User Management**.
 Then, select **Users**.